UWPR/octopus-block-randomizer/block_randomization_updates.md

 ## Overview

-This document describes the enhancements made to the Octopus block randomization app for distributing biological samples across plates.
+This document describes the enhancements made to the Octopus Block Randomization app for distributing biological samples across plates.

 ## 1. Updated Color Palette